 After one year of observations; The Universe as seen by AKARI

 Our Galaxy is disk shaped and exhibits a spiral structure of stars.
 However, the stars that we see in the visible images of our Galaxy represent only a fraction of the total material of our Milky Way.
-In addition there are copious amounts of cold gas and dust existing at temperatures below -200 C. The distribution of this cold gas and dust is not uniform.
-High density regions gravitationally attracts more and more matter from the surrounding regions, until eventually stars are formed.
+In addition there are copious amounts of cold gas and dust existing at temperatures below −200 °C. The distribution of this cold gas and dust is not uniform.
+High density regions gravitationally attract more and more matter from the surrounding regions, until eventually stars are formed.

 The emission of the cold dust and gas is invisible to us when observed in normal light, however, this material instead emits at longer wavelength infrared light.
-Thus, observations of the sky in infrared light can tell us where and how are this invisible gas and dust is distributed across the Galaxy.
+Thus, observations of the sky in infrared light can tell us where and how this invisible gas and dust are distributed across the Galaxy.
 In the regions where stars are actively being formed, the dust is warmed up by the stellar light and also emits in infrared light.
 Therefore, by tracing this infrared emission we can search for and study the site of current active star formation in our Galaxy.